Volodymyr-Mishyn/ng17-ssr-i18n-example/src/assets/README.md

 ### Making localized application work with SSR

-When Angular scaffolds ssr for your application it creates [server.ts](server.ts).
+When Angular scaffolds ssr for your application it creates `server.ts`.
 But after adding localization your `dist` folder will have another structure

 - browser/